danielyxie/bitburner/doc/source/netscript/formulasapi/hacknetServers/hashUpgradeCost.rst

     :param number level: Level of the upgrade.
     :returns: Amount of Hash.

-    You must have Source-File 5-1 and Source-File 9-1 in order to use this function.
+    If you are not in BitNode-5, then you must have Source-File 5-1 in order to use this function.
+In addition, if you are not in BitNode-9, then you must have Source-File 9-1 in order to use this function.

     This function calculates amount of Hash require to buy level ``level`` of upgrade ``upgName``.